 Who Needs to be CCPA Compliant?

 CCPA law is not for everyone.
-If your business meets the following conditions then you will have to follow the CCPA law for your website.
+However, if your business meets the following conditions, then you will have to follow the CCPA law for your website.

 - Annual gross revenue is $25 million or more

 - If your 50% annual revenue is from selling personal data.

 - If you buy, sell, or receive the personal information of 50,000 or more users.